aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/attachments/_index.md

 ---
-title: Working with Attachments in Aspose.PDF for .NET
+title: Working with Attachments | Aspose.PDF for .NET
 linktitle: Working with Attachments
 type: docs
 weight: 130